HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

     hcl.logging.<app-name>.client.<severity>.<client-hierarchy>.*=all
     ```

-    The text strings in angled bracket placeholders must be replaced as described here.
+    Replace the text strings in angled bracket placeholders as described in this section.

 -   **app-name**

     The application name is configured in the shared settings.
 The following values are currently in use:

-    -   `medialibrary` - for Digital Asset Management
+    -   `medialibrary` - for Digital Asset Management (DAM)
     -   `content-ui` - for Content Composer
-    -   `presentation-designer` - for Presentation Designer

 -   **severity**

     This presents the logger severity level.
 The values used are: